Skip to content

 HOST

-The “Host” field is to be used if there is a singular person hosting your event.
+The “Host” field should be used if a single person is hosting your event.

-The “Document Link” is a place where you can add a URL to a specific document that has more information about your event or host.
+The “Document Link” is a feature that allows you to add a URL to a specific document containing additional information about your event or host.
 This can be a URL to a website or a PDF hosted elsewhere.

-The “Host Bio” field is a place where you can type in a short bio for the host, or link to an outside source if you need the bio to be larger and more detailed than this small section will allow.
+The “Host Bio” field is a space where you can enter a brief bio for the host, or link to an external source if the bio requires a more extensive and detailed description than this concise section allows.

 VANITY URL